-Meanwhile, the Street View programme remains under scrutiny both in the United States and in Europe after it was learned that Google was gathering private Wi-Fi information street-by-street between 2007 and 2010.
+The Street View programme came under scrutiny both in the United States and in Europe after it was learned that the information was being gathered between 2007 and 2010, according to an earlier eWEEK report.